-This is an overview page of my investments, income, debts, spending habits, and update this once a year.
-I will do this every year by end of May, so I am sure to have all data.
+This is an overview page of my investments, income, debts, spending habits, and update this twice a year.
+I will do this every year in December and in June, so I am sure to have all data.

 I was able to backtrack my Net Worth all the way to 2014.

 - 2014-2019: my investment portfolio mainly consisted from real estate (an apartment that I lived at).
 Growth of my portfolio was almost only because of wage and I put that wage mainly into savings.

 - The debt I have is pretty much only a loan on my first apartment (details bellow)